Car-free adventures aroundCambridgeCambridgeshire

 Hourly trains from either of Cambridge’s railway stations stop off at some pretty villages on their way to Kings Cross.
 Shepreth, fifteen minutes away by train, is full of thatched cottages and leafy meadows.

-- Shepreth Wildlife Park is right next to the railway station and offers a £3 discount to visitors arriving by train.
+- Shepreth Wildlife Park is right next to the railway station and generally offers a discount to visitors arriving by train or bus.
 Inhabitants include cute, bamboo-chomping red pandas and free-flying fruit bats.
 There are feedings or talks every half an hour and you’ll never feel the same about those cuddly meerkats after watching them devour live insects or half-rats or in a carnivorous frenzy.

 - Stroll into the rose-twined village for a thatched teashop and neighbouring manor gardens.

-- Ten minutes further by train, you can visit the mysterious Royston Cave, a curiously carved underground chamber, and possible Knights Templar meeting place, dug out of the ancient chalk (tours only, £5).
+- Ten minutes further by train, you can visit the mysterious Royston Cave, a curiously carved underground chamber, and possible Knights Templar meeting place, dug out of the ancient chalk.

 2. St Ives and Fen Drayton

-- Catch bus A, B or C from stop 9 outside Cambridge railway station and get off at Fen Drayton Lakes to have a wander through the reed-fringed RSPB nature reserve here, with its huge lakes.
+- Catch busway B, which leaves roughly every half an hour, from outside Cambridge railway station or – quicker – from Cambridge North Station (stop 1 from both).
+Get off at Fen Drayton Lakes to have a wander through the reed-fringed RSPB nature reserve here, with its huge lakes.
 Besides all kinds of water birds, from coots to kingfishers, there are butterflies and dragonflies among the waterside grasses.

 - Time for tea?
-Hop back on the bus (or walk a few miles: north through the lakes, left along the river and past the boatyard) to St Ives and head for one of the cafés, like the River Tearooms in a half-timbered house.
+Hop back on the bus to St Ives and head for one of the cafés, like the River Terrace Café in a half-timbered house.

 - Don’t miss the picturesque 15th-century bridge over the River Great Ouse; it’s one of only four English bridges with a built-in chapel.